Plugin management shouldn't require the Plugins page

 wp plugin deactivate plugin-name.
 Requires server access most site managers don't have.A better way: toggle from anywhere

 Open the navigator.
-Type activate plugin or deactivate plugin followed by the plugin name.
+Type activate plugin or deactivate plugin with -slug= and the plugin's folder name.
 Hit enter.
 The plugin toggles instantly.
 You never leave the page you're on.

 Self-protection built in.
 The deactivate command won't let you deactivate TrueCommander itself.
 If multiple plugins match your search, it lists all matches so you can pick the right one.